The tragedy of Self-suppresion.

-We get so conditioned to keep things tidy– who wants to deal with the messes of life– that we learn to hand out our personal power to the lowest bidder.
-We avoid asking the difficult questions, speaking our needs, considering our passions at the risk of disappointing others, and setting boundaries crucial for our wellbeing because keeping the peace supposedly means putting the blinders on to the chaos happening internally.
-Keeping our untidy voices silent, the ones who prefer to get real, for years or decades on end is an excellent prescription for the eventual colossal meltdown.
-Our personal power will emerge, no matter how epic our battles to contain it.
+Highly Sensitive People are conditioned to keep things clean–who wants to own the messes of life–that we learn to hand out our personal power to the lowest bidder.
+We avoid asking the difficult questions, speaking our needs, and asking for what we want, for fear of appearing high maintenance.
+It’s too hard to follow our dreams at the risk of disappointing others.
+And setting the boundaries crucial for our wellbeing seems impossible at times, because keeping the peace often means putting blinders on to the chaos of our overstimulated nervous system.

 Caroline Myss writes in her book, Anatomy Of The Spirit, a great paragraph on personal power.
 She says: